-Political headlines in Nebraska over the past few weeks have not been great confidence-builders in the democracy-building space.
+Political headlines in Nebraska over the past year have not been great confidence-builders in the democracy-building space.
 From revelations to resignations to investigations, it’s been enough to give even the most stalwart optimists pause.

 The partisan responses to each new headline have been predictable, of course, and are not worth repeating here.
 Instead, we’d like to focus on a more ominous reaction that’s clearly out there: the resigned shrug.
 We’re fooling ourselves if we don’t acknowledge this sentiment, and what it can do if it becomes too pervasive.
 Here’s a recent way-too-typical expression of it on social media:

 This statement, of course, is untrue.
 There are many, many dedicated public servants at all levels of government.
 But to the person who wrote it, it certainly feels true.
 And often, that’s enough to bring their faith in our democratic systems down a few more critical notches.

 We have to nudge back when we encounter such sentiments.
 Simply put, democracy runs on trust.
 Democracy only works because enough people believe it works, and that requires faith.
 Faith in government institutions, faith in our elected officials, faith in our officials acting justly and appropriately in our name, and faith in one another.
 As Nebraskans – as Americans – this is what we demand.